Understanding ADHD Symptoms & Possible Misdiagnosis

 Example: If you’re always on social media, ask yourself why.
 Are you using it to escape something or fill a void?
 Understanding this can help you make more meaningful changes.

-Using Your Electronics with Intent:
+Use Your Electronics with Intent

 I believe in using technology mindfully.
 Be aware of why you’re reaching for your phone and set boundaries that support your emotional well-being.